 Homestead Exemption.
 The Michigan Homestead Exemption program provides some property tax relief on a principal residence to eligible taxpayers.

 Estate and/or Inheritance Taxes.
-There is no inheritance tax but there is an estate tax.
+There is no inheritance tax but there is a limited estate tax.

 Link to Michigan Department of Treasury

 Certified Retirement Communities